Surviving Lung Cancer: Why Early Detection is Important

 Lung cancer kills more people per year than any other form of cancer.
 Of those who contract lung cancer, The American Lung Association notes that only 16 percent of cases get diagnosed in the early stages when it is easier to stop.

 “Early detection is key to increasing survival rates for patients with lung cancer,” says Michael Shehata MD, of the TriHealth Cancer Institute.
 “But without screening or the early appearance of symptoms, many patients are in advanced stages before they are diagnosed.”

 Dr. Shehata points out that early detection can be challenging as common symptoms such as shortness of breath, unexplained weight loss and persistent cough usually don’t appear until the disease has progressed.
 That is why The American Cancer Society has developed screening guidelines for individuals at high risk for lunch cancer.
 The criteria include:

 - Aged 50 to 80 years

-- Either currently smoke or have quit within the last 15 years
+- Current smoker or one who has quit within 15 years

 - Tobacco smoking history of at least 20-pack years**

 - No signs or symptoms of lung cancer